rCLOSED CHURCHES WITHIN THE PRESENT

 Enter Scranton from the north on the US 11

 – PA 307 expressway, which becomes Mulberry Street in downtown Scranton.
-When US 11 and PA
+When US 11 and PA 307 turn, continue straight

-307 turn, continue straight on Mulberry Street and ¾ miles to Harrison Avenue,
+on Mulberry Street and ¾ miles to Harrison Avenue, a main intersection.
+Turn left on Harrison Avenue and go ½ mile to

-The church is on the right, at the corner of Harrison Avenue and Myrtle
+right, at the corner of Harrison Avenue and Myrtle Street.

 Historic Conference: